philpagel/ET54.py/README.md

 If you think you found a bug or you have an idea for a new feature, please open an issue here on GitHub.
 Please **do not submit pull-requests before discussing the issue** you want to address.

+If you want to report a bug, please make sure to replicate the erroneous behavior at least once before opening an issue and provide all information necessary to replicate the problem (what commands did you use, what was connected to the load, what did you observe, what did you expect?).

 I would very much appreciate help from people who own any of the models listed above (other than the ET5410A+) – no coding skills required: I just need people